Diebbo/assignment-3-computational-geometry/report/chapters/graham-bench.typ

 The code (in this example, using the `std::deque` container) can be found in @app:graham_deque.

-From the benchmark below we can see that this change actually makes the algorithm run slower.
+From the benchmark below we can see that this change doesn't affect the running time.
 We hypothesized that this was due to differences in the cache behaviour, either between the two underlying data structures, or because we insert separately at the beginning and at the end.
-We tried running `perf stat` on our code, and found that that was not what was happening. instead, the cache misses increased by just 3%.
+We tried running `perf stat` on our code, and found that that was not what was happening;
-We were unable to pinpoint exactly why the second version was slower.

-Upon digging more into the results, we found that
+instead, the cache misses increased by just 3%.

+We tried collecting a FlameGraph#footnote[https://www.brendangregg.com/flamegraphs.html] to investigate, and found that to be because I

+#figure(image("../assets/graham_vec_flame.png"))

 #bench.algocmp_plot("grahamvec", "grahamdeque", label1: "Normal version", label2: "Single-pass version")